Smith Rock State Park

 Birdwatchers, biologists, and kids will especially love the wildlife that calls Smith Rock State Park home.
 During your visit, it’s guaranteed that you will see at least 10 different bird species.
 It’s also pretty common to spot golden eagles and prairie falcons as they nest here.
 In the river, you may see river otters and beavers!
 During our visit, we were fortunate to see two small, adorable river otters enjoying some shade under the large rocks in the water.
 If you do spot them, make sure to tell your group quickly - they are surprisingly fast swimmers and can quickly get out of sight before you can snap a pic.

 Smith Rock Park is truly an outdoor playground, offering countless recreational activities to enjoy!
-The park is popular with both locals and tourists who journey here to enjoy activities such as hiking, biking, horseback riding, slacklining, and rock climbing.
-Approved tour providers in this area do offer guided tours so depending on your activity of choice, be sure to check out providers in the area.
+The park provides a variety of activities, including hiking, biking, horseback riding, slacklining, and rock climbing.
+Approved tour providers in this area do offer guided tours, so depending on your activity of choice, be sure to check out providers in the area.

 Hikes here vary in difficulty from very easy to very difficult.
 So, depending on your level of experience or desired effort, you can choose the perfect hike for you!
 It’s a lovely experience, choosing an easy hike and taking a leisurely stroll through the park to enjoy the scenery while still getting those steps in.